genome/bfx-workshop/lectures/week_02/README.md

 2) Create a command that will reveal the total number of *ASXL1* mutations in the tcga.tsv file.

 ### For-credit students:
-As proof of completion, send the command and result from question #2 to Jenny.
+As proof of completion, send the command and result from question #2 to John.